UBC-MDS/introduction-machine-learning/chapters/en/slides/module1/module1_01.md

 *Attribution: The dataset `imdb_master.csv` was obtained from
 <a href="https://www.kaggle.com/uttam94/imdb-mastercsv" target="_blank">Kaggle</a>*

-Notes: We also use machine learning to predict negative or positive sentiment expressed in a movie review.
+Notes:

+Our third example is about predicting sentiment expressed in movie reviews.

 ---